 Meet the Smith family.
 Mark is the co-owner of a small business with his wife, Margo.
-Mark and Margo have two adult children, Jessica and Larry.
+The couple has two adult children, Jessica and Larry.
 Mark also has a sister, Jan, whom he has been financially supporting for several decades.
 Mark and Margo each have their own retirement accounts.
 They have contributed to them since their first jobs as teenagers.
-Each has amassed a large nest egg that they plan to use for their retirement and pass on as an inheritance to their children.
+Each has amassed a large nest egg that they plan to use for their retirement and pass on the remained as an inheritance to their children.
 Mark has named Margo and Jan as his primary beneficiaries, with 80 percent going to Margo and 20 percent to Jan.
 Jessica and Larry are secondary beneficiaries.
 Margo has named Mark as her primary beneficiary and Jessica and Larry as her secondary.

 Mark and Margo see their retirement accounts as a way to grow their savings exponentially while taking advantage of the tax savings these accounts provide.
 In their state, their retirement accounts are protected from creditors’ claims, which gives them additional peace of mind.
 Mark and Margo are meeting with their estate planning attorney to review their estate plan and ensure they fully understand how the money in their retirement accounts will be distributed upon their deaths.